Other Names: William-Stadt

 Oxford is located on the southern tip of a peninsula formed by the Tred Avon River and Town Creek.
 Oxford was established as a port of entry in 1683.
 The town was laid out in 1684 and again in 1694.
 When Maryland instituted an official inspection system for quality of tobacco in 1747, a public warehouse for this purpose was established at Oxford.

 Robert Morris Inn incorporates parts of the 1774 Morris House where Robert Morris Sr. (1711-1750) lived from 1738 until his accidental death in 1750 from a cannon salute.
-Morris operated a cloth factory; he obtained a contract to cloth the Maryland troops with Manx cloth from his store at Oxford after the outbreak of the Kings George’s war in 1744 between France and England.
+Morris operated a cloth factory; he obtained a contract to clothe the Maryland troops with Manx cloth from his store at Oxford after the outbreak of the Kings George’s war in 1744 between France and England.

 A tobacco inspection station was established at Oxford at least by 1763.
 During the early eighteenth century Oxford boasted seventeen large warehouses, several of which were operated by Morris, factor for Foster Cunliffe & Sons of Liverpool, England.
 Oxford Museum located in the Town Hall (corner of Morris and Market Streets) contains history of Oxford.

 A Customs House is located along the waterfront west of the ferry terminal.
 Jerome Richardson operated a shipyard here from 1844 to 1849.